ntqduy/banking-intent-unsloth/README.md

 ## Evaluation

-Use `scripts/evaluate.py` when you want to evaluate a model on a CSV split and save the full report without running single-message inference.
+Use `scripts/evaluate.py` to evaluate models on a CSV split and save the full report without running single-message inference.
+You can evaluate individual models or both models together for comparison.

 Evaluate the fine-tuned LoRA checkpoint: